brevzin/cpp_proposals/3603_consteval_only/consteval-only.md

 This paper proposes:

 1. introducing the notion of consteval-only value,
-2. introducing consteval variables, and
+2. introducing consteval variables,
 3. allowing certain constexpr variables (those with consteval-only value) to escalate to consteval variables.

 Currently, the only kind of consteval-only value is a pointer (or reference) to immediate function.
 This paper directly also adds consteval variables.
-With the adoption of [@P2996R9], consteval-only values will extend to include values of type `std::meta::info` (and thus variables of that type will escalate to `consteval`).
+With the adoption of [@P2996R10], consteval-only values will extend to include values of type `std::meta::info` (and thus variables of that type will escalate to `consteval`).
 We won't need consteval-only types.

 ## Wording